 Storytelling games are a form of competitive storytelling framed in the context of gameplay.
 This research explores the design of storytelling games that balance storytelling and gameplay by encouraging narrative play.

-Patterns for Storytelling
+Authoring for Interactive Storytelling